michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 like running after lightning strikes, whereas EF is trying to build an electricity generator.
 We should do this for high-impact startups too, and then make lots of them.

-I think this is a really exciting idea, but it's simply too high-risk and difficult to be tackled by a couple of relative nobodies like us.[^matt-and-alice] Ideally, we could do this by splitting off an existing institution, piggybacking off its existing operations capacity and connections.[^hard-work]
+I think this is a really exciting idea, but it's heavy on operations, sales, risk, and hustle, so we don't think that we are the right people to tackle it.[^matt-and-alice]
+Ideally, we could start such a project by splitting off an existing institution, piggybacking off its existing operations capacity and connections.[^hard-work]

-[^matt-and-alice]: Sure, people have done this (e.g. Matt and Alice with EF),
+[^matt-and-alice]: People do start institutions like this from scratch (e.g. Matt and Alice with EF),
     but I fear survivorship bias.

 [^hard-work]: If that sounds like getting someone else to do all the hard work -